SummaryRead the full fact sheet

 - fetal death – death of the baby in the uterus (stillbirth)

-- spontaneous abortion – known as miscarriage
+- spontaneous abortion – known as

 - premature rupture of the membranes

-- retarded growth and development
+- slower growth and development

 - impaired development and working of the placenta